woc-hack/kjd/VCAnalyzer/README.md

       fixed file.

 The output from phase 2, for each CVE, is:
+    - List of cloned projects and the full pathname of the vulnerable files within each project.
-    - Lists of cloned projects that are fixed, still vulnerable, or unknown.
+    - The status of the cloned project.
+One of fixed, still vulnerable, or unknown.
     - Time the first potentially vulnerable file was committed in the cloned projects.
     - For fixed projects, time the first known fixed file was committed.